 In actuality, very few systems of euphoric meditation are able to keep their practitioners on a perpetual high.
 The heights of exaltation–not to mention exultation–produced by such methods are almost always followed by equally dramatic depths of depression or doldrums.

-Any system which employs violent breathing exercises and long holding of the breath to over-oxygenate the blood and thus produce a “natural high” which really is totally artificial is especially unfortunate, for the practitioner believes he is contacting God or his Self, when in reality he is only experiencing an abnormal condition of the nervous system–a condition which, if continually repeated, will result in a form of the same type of neurological burnout that is produced by drug abuse, though usually less dramatic.
+Any system which employs violent or complex breathing exercises and long holding of the breath to over-oxygenate the blood and thus produce a “natural high” which really is totally artificial, is especially unfortunate for the practitioner believes he is contacting God or his Self, when in reality he is only experiencing an abnormal condition of the nervous system–a condition which, if continually repeated, will result in a form of the same type of neurological burnout that is produced by drug use, though usually less dramatic.
 (This is not written from prejudice but from personal experience and years of observation.)

 Over-oxygenation may also result in the temporary stimulation of certain usually dormant centers, including pleasure centers, in the brain.
 This artificial stimulation then produces various psychic experiences–some real and some totally hallucinatory–which also gull the unsuspecting practitioner into believing that he is experiencing genuine unfoldment of higher consciousness.

 The use of such euphoria-producing methods is not only deceptive but harmful in the long run.
 Neurological and psychological difficulties inevitably result from prolonged practice.
-Their practitioners, like their chemically-dependent counterparts, are convinced that all is well and that anyone who warns them is simply being negative or bigoted.
+Their practitioners, like their chemically-dependent counterparts, are convinced that all is well and that anyone who warns them is simply being negative, bigoted, or ignorant of “the real thing.”
 Such is the destructive effect of both drugs and incorrect meditation practices.

 What has been said in the foregoing paragraph about the euphoric practices can also be said about any system that produces “amazing experiences.”
 Such experiences have to come from somewhere and are usually the result of the energy reserves of the body being abnormally channeled into normally inactive brain centers.
 This both depletes and unbalances the nervous system–and consequently the mind, and usually the body.